NovaActias/Augmented-Fruit-Ninja/README.md

 ## Project Overview

 Augmented Fruit Ninja brings the popular fruit-slicing game into the real world using computer vision and augmented reality technologies.
-Players use hand gestures to slice 3D fruits that fall from the sky, all captured through their webcam in real-time.
+Players use **hand gestures** detected through **MediaPipe** to slice 3D food objects that fall from the sky, all captured through their webcam in real-time.

 ### Key Features

 - **Real-time webcam integration** with WebRTC
+- **MediaPipe hand tracking** for precise gesture recognition
-- **3D fruit spawning** with realistic physics simulation
+- **3D food spawning** with realistic physics simulation using Cannon.js
-- **Hand/object tracking** for natural interaction
-- **Physics-based fruit slicing** with visual effects
+- **Dual-hand support** tracking up to 2 hands simultaneously
+- **Visual finger tracking** with animated spheres following index fingers
+- **Advanced collision detection** with velocity-based slicing mechanics
-- **Score system** with level progression
+- **Dynamic scoring system** with combo multipliers and level progression
+- **Particle effects** for successful slices
-- **Modular architecture** for easy extension
+- **Modular architecture** for easy extension and maintenance
 - **Browser-based** - no external applications required

 ## Technical Architecture